-When our country started the lockdown in the fight against the Covid-19 pandemic, many of us were scrambling to figure out how to set up video conferencing for our businesses.
+When our country started the fight against the Covid-19 pandemic in early 2020, many of us were scrambling to figure out how to set up video conferencing for our businesses.
 Zoom meetings and other forms of digital conversations were essential to keep things running.
 As we adjust to a new version of normal life, businesses around the country are defining what "business as usual" will look like going forward.

 No matter the sector your business operates in, chances are some of your meetings will remain virtual.